-VOTE-BY-MAIL VOTER BALLOTS RETURNED: Deadline for the Registrar of Voters to receive a vote-by-mail ballot in person is November 5, 2024, 8:00 p.m.
-A voter may deliver his/her vote-by-mail ballot in person to any Vote Center or Ballot Drop Box in the county by the close of the polls on Election Day.
+June 10, 2025 (E) VOTE-BY-MAIL VOTER BALLOTS RETURNED: Deadline for the Registrar of Voters to receive a Vote-By-Mail ballot in person is June 10, 2025, 8:00 p.m.
+A voter may deliver his/her Vote-By-Mail ballot in person to any Vote Center or Ballot Drop Box in the county by the close of the polls on Election Day.
 If a voter is unable to return the ballot, he/she may designate another person to return the ballot.

-Last day a military or overseas voter who is living outside of the United States (or is called for military service within the United States after October 29, 2024), may return his/her ballot by facsimile transmission.
-To be counted, the ballot returned by facsimile transmission must be received by the elections official no later than Election Day, 8:00 p.m. and must be accompanied by an identification envelope and a signed Oath of Declaration. §3106 county of REGISTRATION: Any registered military or overseas voter who has returned to his or her county of registration on or before this day, and to whom a vote-by-mail ballot has been mailed but not voted, may apply for a second vote-by-mail ballot.
-The elections official shall require him or her to sign an authorization to cancel the vote-by-mail ballot previously issued, and shall then issue another vote-by-mail ballot to the voter or certify to the precinct board that the voter is eligible to vote in the precinct polling place of his or her residence. § 3109
+Last day a military or overseas voter who is living outside of the United States (or is called for military service within the United States after June 4, 2025), may return his/her ballot by facsimile transmission.
+To be counted, the ballot returned by facsimile transmission must be received by the elections official no later than Election Day, 8:00 p.m. and must be accompanied by an identification envelope and a signed Oath of Declaration. §3106

-IMPORTANT: A mailed, voted ballot will count only if the identification envelope is signed, dated and postmarked no later than Election Day, November 5, 2024, and it is received no later than seven (7) days after Election Day, November 12, 2024, 8:00 p.m. §§ 3011,3020
+IMPORTANT: A mailed, voted ballot will count only if the identification envelope is signed, dated and postmarked no later than Election Day, June 10, 2025, and it is received no later than seven (7) days after Election Day, June 17, 2025, 8:00 p.m. §§ 3011,3020